 In many examples below, you will want to write a program-or more specifically write an algorithm in the form of a Python function-and then run that program (function) interactively, perhaps to test it with different arguments.
-So, let's see how we can do that.
+Let's see how you can do that.

 In a source file called greetings.py write a function called ciao(name) as follows.
-We're getting ahead of ourselves defining "functions" here, but that's okay.